 Remember that this is just a snapshot of the hormones in your body.
 There are over 50 in reality, and there are some complex interactions between them that we do not fully understand yet.

-Overall, we saw that following a Paleo diet and lifestyle is a great way to improve your hormone function or maintain it, for all of these important hormones.
+Following a Paleo diet and lifestyle is a great way to improve your hormone function or maintain it.

 Have you ever struggled with hormone resistance or deficiency?
 Let us know how it worked out with a comment below.